Donetsk People's Republic: Government formation

 The first full Government of the DPR was appointed on 16 May 2014.

+The political leadership initially consisted of Denis Pushilin, self-appointed as chairman of the government, while Igor Kakidzyanov was named as the commander of the People's Army.
+Vyacheslav Ponomarev became the self-proclaimed mayor of the city of Sloviansk.
+Alexander Borodai, a Russian citizen claiming to be involved in the Russian annexation of Crimea, was appointed as prime minister, while Igor Girkin was made Defence Minister.
+Borodai had a past working for an openly anti-semitic and pro-fascist Russian newspaper Zavtra which had called for pogroms against Jews.

-It consisted of several ministers who were previously Donetsk functionaries, a member of the Makiivka City Council, a former Donetsk prosecutor, a former member of the special police Alpha Group, a member of the Party of Regions (who allegedly coordinated "Titushky" (Viktor Yanukovych supporters) during Euromaidan) and Russian citizens.
+The DPR government consisted of several ministers who were previously Donetsk functionaries, a member of the Makiivka City Council, a former Donetsk prosecutor, a former member of the special police Alpha Group, a member of the Party of Regions (who allegedly coordinated "Titushky" (Viktor Yanukovych supporters) during Euromaidan) and Russian citizens.
 This government imposed martial law on 16 July.

+The Russian conservative think tank Izborsky Club drafted the first constitution and provided a first document, which has not been acted upon.

+In a later interview, DPR leader Alexander Borodai said that the makeup of the separatist government revealed the Kremlin's direct involvement:"The prime minister was a Russian from Moscow, the first deputy PM, Antyufeyev, was similarly from Moscow, the minister of state security had the same background, the minister of interior affairs had the same background, the minister of defense exactly the same, the prosecutor general was similarly from Moscow ... so I had to find someone born in Donbas to take my place".

 Elections in the DPR and LPR were held on 2 November 2014, after the territories had boycotted the 2014 Ukrainian parliamentary election on 26 October.
 The results were not recognised by any country.

 The DPR adopted a memorandum on 5 February 2015, declaring itself the successor to the Donetsk–Krivoy Rog Soviet Republic and Bolshevik revolutionary Fyodor Sergeyev—better known by his alias "Artyom"—as the country's founding father.